stiang/gce-purge-snapshots/README.md

-# ec2-purge-snapshots
+# gce-purge-snapshots

 ## What is it?

-A Ruby script that lets you purge (delete) AWS EC2 snapshots according to rules you set up.
+A command-line tool that lets you purge (delete) Google Compute Engine snapshots according to rules you set up.

 For example,

-    ./ec2-purge-snapshots.rb -v all -h 48 -d 14 -w 4 -m 24
+    ./gce-purge-snapshots -v all -h 48 -d 14 -w 4 -m 24

 means "keep every snapshot on all volumes for 48 hours, one per day for two weeks, one per week for four weeks, one per